Argentina Hiking: 12 Best Day Hikes for Every Fitness Level

 Be careful not to twist your ankle on the rocky trail!

 Another tip: This is one of the more popular routes, so if you're not a fan of crowded trails, I’d suggest heading out early in the morning.
-Any later and you might inadvertently set off with a group, and it can be tough to shake them off unless you sprint ahead or take an early break.
+Any later you might inadvertently set off with a group, and it can be tough to shake them off unless you sprint ahead or take an early break.

 For all you crazy camping kids, you can camp by the lake.
 The campsite is just off the trail—it’s hard to miss.
 Right, this is all the backpacking advice you’ll get from me.

-If you’re more like I am (sensible, loves the comfort of a hotel bed), I recommend the Destino Sur Hotel & Spa de Montaña.
+If you’re more like I am (sensible, and love the comfort of a hotel bed), I recommend the Destino Sur Hotel & Spa de Montaña.
 The rooms are lovely, all brand new.
 Honestly, what I remember most is sinking into that soft mattress and getting an exceptionally good night’s sleep after doing the Laguna Torre hike.
 That was all I needed.

 Tip: If you’re planning to continue your hiking adventures in Patagonia, I highly recommend crossing the border to Chile and exploring hikes in Torres del Paine, another must-see for hiking enthusiasts.